DecisiveAI/staging-mdai-docs-v2/content/quickstart/aws/setup_iam_longterm_user_s3.md

 1. The `mdai-collector` references the secret to enable the e2e connectivity for MDAI to access the specified s3 bucket.

+>[!Info]
+>
+>This guide assumes you have
+>1.
+Cloned our [`mdai-labs` repo](https://github.com/DecisiveAI/mdai-labs/tree/main) set this as your working directory
+>2.
+Have access to an AWS account with Admin Admin access

 ### Step 1: Create a user via IAM

-For our quickstart example, we will use a non-federated user in AWS IAM that has long-term credentials.
+For our quickstart example, we will use a [non-federated user in AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started-workloads.html) that has long-term credentials.
 You do not need console access for this user.

 #### Set Permissions: Attach inline policies

-Using our `./aws/s3-policy.json` file, you should be able to _Attach policies directly_ to the user.
+Using our [`./aws/s3-policy.json` file](https://github.com/DecisiveAI/mdai-labs/blob/main/aws/s3-policy.json), you should be able to _Attach policies directly_ to the user.
 Don't forget to update the policy to point to your bucket.

 #### Create an Access Key for the user